blackboard homework help

 Blackboard coursework gets expensive when the workflow is fragmented

-Blackboard assignments can make even well-prepared students feel slow because the study workflow is fragmented.
+Blackboard assignments can make even well-prepared students feel slow because the homework workflow is fragmented.
 One question sends you to notes, another sends you to a separate explanation, and then you return to Blackboard to re-read the prompt before you can continue.
 The issue is not only knowledge.
 It is the repeated friction of rebuilding context.

 Use Blackboard questions with the materials your course actually uses